Engineering

 Uptime monitoring and content monitoring are different problems.
 The first is solved.
 The second — monitoring what's on pages at scale, across authenticated portals, with structured output — is still largely manual or brittle.

 At 10 sites, a cron job and a headless browser works fine.
 At 100, it starts to creak.
-At 1,000, you're managing a fleet of browser processes, rotating proxies, handling session state, and debugging anti-bot blocks — before you've written a single line of business logic.
+At 1,000, you're managing a fleet of browser processes, rotating proxies, handling session state, and debugging access failures — before you've written a single line of business logic.

 TinyFish's agent API is built around a different model: describe what to check, run it in parallel, get structured JSON back.
 Here's how to build a monitoring pipeline that scales to 1,000 sites without managing the infrastructure.